HarborCompliance/todo-interview-app/README.md

 - Then I fill all the above required fields with the correct details,
 - And I press the "Login" button,
 - Then I should be redirected to the home page,
-- And I see logout link,
+- And I see a logout link,
-- But I do not see login link
+- But I do not see a login link

-*Story #4* - As an authenticated user, I can update a todo
+*Story #4* - As an authenticated user, I can update a task

 *Acceptance criteria*

 - Given that I'm on the homepage,
-- I can see a list of todos each with an edit link,
+- I can see a list of tasks each with an edit link,
-- And I press the edit link for todo #1,
+- And I press the edit link for task #1,
-- Then I am redirected to the edit todo page,
+- Then I am redirected to the edit task page,
 - I can see three required input fields on the page
   - task name (text)
   - description (paragraphs)
-  - status (select list - Draft, In Progress, Completed)
+  - status (select list - Not Started, In Progress, Completed)
 - Then I fill all the above required input fields,
 - And I press the “Submit” button,
 - Then I should be redirected to the home page

-*Story #5* - As an authenticated user, I can delete a todo
+*Story #5* - As an authenticated user, I can delete a task

 *Acceptance criteria*

 - Given that I'm on the homepage,
-- I can see a list of todos each with a delete link,
+- I can see a list of tasks each with a delete link,
-- Add I press the delete link for todo #1,
+- Add I press the delete link for task #1,
 - Then I see a confirmation popup with a confirm button,
 - And I press the confirm button,
 - Then I am redirected to the home page,